lsst-dm/dm_dev_guide/services/lsst-dev.rst

 Account Password
 ================

-You can log into Rubin Observatory development servers at NCSA with your NCSA account and password.
+You can log into Rubin development servers at NCSA with your NCSA account and password.
 You can reset your NCSA password at the following URL:

    - https://identity.lsst.org/reset